Today's Bible Reading: Romans 11

 Reflecting and Thinking

-As we come to the last chapter in this little subsection of Romans (Chapters 9-11), the good news comes clearly into view.
+As we come to the last chapter in this subsection of Romans (Chapters 9-11), the good news comes clearly into view.
 God's plan is that all might be declared righteous through the faith of Christ.
 God has been perfectly righteous (just) in his sovereignty as he has worked in Israel's history to accomplish his purpose.
 God was just in his rejection of Israel; Paul lists the causes of that rejection.
 Good News!
 God's rejection of Israel is not total and it is not final.
 This is seen in three truths: there is a remnant (vv.
 1-10), the temporary rejection allowed new branches to be grafted in (vv.
-11-24), and God's ultimate purpose will be accomplished in the work of the deliverer from Zion who will take away sins and make righteousness a reality (vv.
+11-24), and God's ultimate saving purpose will be accomplished in the work of the deliverer from Zion who will take away sins and make righteousness a reality (vv.
 25-32).

 What other response is possible except wonderful words of praise and glory?

 Since Paul's point in Chapters 9-11 is that some of Israel has always been excluded based on their own choices (and there are plenty of Old Testament examples in addition to those included in these chapters), how can some now conclude that this passage teaches that all of Israel will be included?
-In studying these chapters, consider that throughout Romans God's plan is righteousness by faith, extended only to those who believe.
+In studying these chapters, consider that throughout the book of Romans God's plan is righteousness by faith, extended only to those who believe (participate in the faith of Christ).

 In depth: If you have time, reread Chapters 9-11.
 Try to put the message of these three chapters in your own words.